camdenmcgath/freeCodeCamp/README.md

 # freeCodeCamp
-Projects for the freeCodeCamp certifications
+Repo containing code for each of the freeCodeCamp certifications I have worked on or completed.